enepomnyaschih/jwidget/doc/jwidget/Class.md

 Alternatively (and optimally), you should use [own](#own) method to aggregate this object inside another one.

+Unlike the other [jwidget/Destroyable] subclasses, **Class** subclasses are not recommended to override `destroy` method directly.
+Instead, please use [destroyObject](#destroyobject) if you want the aggregated objects to be already destroyed.

 You can override `destroy` method in a subclass to do some preliminary work before aggregated object destruction.
 For example, [jwidget/Component](Component.md) overrides this method to remove child components before their destruction, because child components are usually aggregated inside the component.
-However, in the majority of cases, you should override [destroyObject](#destroyObject) method instead to customize destruction logic.
+However, in the majority of cases, you should override [destroyObject](#destroyobject) method instead to customize destruction logic.

 ## Protected methods

+### destroyObject

-	protected destroyObject()
+	destroyObject()

 Class destructor implementation.
 Called inside [destroy](#destroy) method *after aggregated object destruction*.
 The logic of class instance destruction should be implemented here.
 If you override this method,